GLaDOS-418/cpp-project-template/README.md

 - create application and test executables
 - use conan 2.0
-- generate a default conan profile. update profile in the `project_build.sh` if not default.
+- generate a default conan profile. update profile in the `build` in `makefile` if not default.

 ```bash
 $ make clean     ## remove build dir